cheap-glitch/vue-cli-plugin-sitemap/README.md

 ### CLI

-To  examine the  output  without triggering  the whole  build  process, run  the following  command,  which  will  generate  a sitemap  in  the  current  working
+To  examine the  output  without triggering  the whole  build  process, run  the following command to generate a sitemap in the current working directory:
-directory:
 ```
 npm run sitemap
 ```